How to Grow Melons in Your Home Garden This Summer

 How to Tell Watermelons Are Ripe

-Watermelons can be especially tricky to judge, but there are a few extra clues you can look for.
-First, check the spot where the watermelon was resting on the ground.
+Watermelons are harder!
+Check the spot where the melon itself rested on the ground.
 If it’s a creamy yellow color, that’s a good sign that the melon is ripe.
 You can also try the thump test – give the watermelon a gentle knock with your knuckles.
 If it sounds hollow and deep, it’s probably ready to pick.
 (This will make zero sense to you until you’ve grown them a year or two!)

 Two ripe cantaloupes lying on the soil beneath large green leaves in a garden, with their textured rinds prominent.